-Donor–acceptor Stenhouse adducts (DASAs) are visible light-responsive photoswitches with a variety of emerging applications in photoresponsive materials.
-Their two-step modular synthesis centered on the nucleophilic ring opening of an activated furan makes DASAs readily accessible.
-However, the more recent introduction of less reactive donors or acceptors renders the process slow and low yielding, which has limited their development.
-We demonstrate here that 1,1,1,3,3,3-hexafluoro-2-propanol (HFIP) promotes the ring opening reaction and stabilizes the open isomer, allowing for greatly reduced reaction times and increased yields for known derivatives.
-In addition, it provides access to previously unattainable DASA based photoswitches and DASA-polymer conjugates.
-The role of HFIP and the photochromic properties of a set of new DASAs, presented here, is probed using a combination of 1H-NMR and UV-Vis spectroscopy.
-By introducing sterically hindered, electron poor amines the dark equilibrium was decoupled from closed isomer half-lives for the first time.
+Donor–acceptor Stenhouse adducts (DASAs) are visible-light-responsive photoswitches with a variety of emerging applications in photoresponsive materials.
+Their two-step modular synthesis, centered on the nucleophilic ring opening of an activated furan, makes DASAs readily accessible.
+However, the use of less reactive donors or acceptors renders the process slow and low yielding, which has limited their development.
+We demonstrate here that 1,1,1,3,3,3-hexafluoro-2-propanol (HFIP) promotes the ring-opening reaction and stabilizes the open isomer, allowing greatly reduced reaction times and increased yields for known derivatives.
+In addition, it provides access to previously unattainable DASA-based photoswitches and DASA–polymer conjugates.
+The role of HFIP and the photochromic properties of a set of new DASAs is probed using a combination of 1H NMR and UV/Vis spectroscopy.
+The use of sterically hindered, electron-poor amines enabled the dark equilibrium to be decoupled from closed-isomer half-lives for the first time.

 - donor-acceptor Stenhouse adducts